henrythasler/henrythasler.github.io/_posts/2020-01-23-tilebuffer.md

 Similar to raster tiles, vector tiles are stitched into one big image within your browser from smaller images (tiling).
 The only difference is that the actual rastering (converting data to an image) of each vector tile is done in your browser (client-side) instead by a server.

 First, each vector tile is rendered individually onto a canvas that is larger that the actual tile.
-This canvas is then clipped to the actual boundingbox of the tile and stiched together with all other canvasses.
+This canvas is then clipped to the actual boundingbox of the tile and stiched together with all other tiles.

 ![](/img/blog/Selection_150.png)